Transfer Money

 Western Union is the most popular Money Transfer service for foreigners in Argentina because they give a competitive rate and have lots of locations.

-What the Return of the ‘Blue Dollar’ Means for Visitors to Argentina
+Explaining the ‘Blue Dollar’ for Visitors to Argentina

-Visitors, just like most Argentines, won’t be able to get foreign currency within Argentina.
+Visitors, just like most Argentines, won’t be able to get foreign currency through legal means within Argentina.

-Today, using an electronic money transfer service is still a great alternative option because it is legal and provides a higher rate than just using a card and a similar and sometimes better rate than exchanging USD on the black market.
+Today, using an electronic money transfer service is still a great alternative option because it is legal and provides a higher rate than withdrawing money from ATMs and sometimes a better rate than exchanging USD on the black market.

-But using Western Union can be a chore and can occasionally turn into an odyssey, so it’s up to travelers to do their own cost-benefit analysis.
+But using Western Union can be a chore and can occasionally turn into an odyssey (especially in small town Argentina), so it’s up to travelers to do their own cost-benefit analysis.

 The one way that travelers or digital nomads can get their hands on dollars is by hoping to a border country, such as hopping across the river to Colonia, Uruguay from Buenos Aires.